girindrag/growerp-moqui/README.md

     'GROWERP_M_ADMIN', 'GROWERP_M_EMPLOYEE', 'GROWERP_M_CUSTOMER', 'GROWERP_M_LEAD', 'GROWERP_M_SUPPLIER'
     - run the service: adapt#User  in the 'tools/services' menu with an input parameter: the partyId of the single company to support.
 5. In the growerp frontend set the same partyId in the assets/cfg/app_setting.json 'singleCompany'
+6. If not done already add current categories to the root category of the company: run service add#CategoriesToRootCategory